qtproject/qt-apps-neptune-ui/README.md

 Unix system
 Application Manager

-# Preparation

-* You need to have Source Sans Pro font installed (see assets folder within the modules)

 # Build

 * Build and install neptune-ui

-        $ qmake && make && make install

-This will build all neptune-ui plugins and installs the complete neptune-ui to /opt/neptune To define the install location of neptune you can use the INSTALL_PREFIX config variable:

         $ qmake INSTALL_PREFIX=$$PWD/install && make && make install

-This will install all qml files and plugins into the neptune subfolder of $$PWD/install
+This will install all qml files and plugins into the neptune subfolder of $$PWD/install.
+If INSTALL_PREFIX is not defined, then this will build all neptune-ui plugins and installs the complete neptune-ui to /opt/neptune folder.

+The installation part is optional.

-* Run scripts within the plugins/scripts folder to scan the media on the system
+* (Optional) Run scripts within the plugins/scripts folder to scan the media on the system

 # Run entire UI with the Application Manager

-        $ appman --recreate-database -c am-config.yaml
+        $ appman --recreate-database -c am-config.yaml -c <build-folder>/plugins.yaml -I dummyimports

 # Run entire UI with the Application Manager including example applications
-and debug wrappers
+and support for debug wrappers

-        $ appman --recreate-database -c am-config-dev.yaml
+        $ appman --recreate-database -c am-config-dev.yaml <build-folder>/plugins.yaml -I dummyimports

-# Run the UI without QtIvi installed

-It is possible to run the UI also without having QtIvi build and installed.
-For bugreports please make sure to have QtIvi installed.
+In QtCreator you can use the following line :

-        $ appman --recreate-database -c am-config.yaml -I dummyimports
+        $ appman --recreate-database -c am-config-dev.yaml -c %{buildDir}/plugins.yaml -I dummyimports

-# Development

-As it is inconvenient to always run "make install" when working directly on the neptune-ui, qmake is generating a plugins.yaml file which contains all the settings you need to run the UI also without installation.
+# Run the UI with QtIVI installed

+In case QtIVI is build and installed, 'dummyimports' are not needed.

         $ appman --recreate-database -c am-config.yaml -c <build-folder>/plugins.yaml

-In QtCreator you can use the following line:

-        $ appman --recreate-database -c am-config.yaml -c %{buildDir}/plugins.yaml

 # Style Configuration